munificent/craftinginterpreters/book/optimization.md

     Eventually you may get to a point where you have something you think others could use as well.
-That gets you into the very distinct world of programming language *popularity.* Expect to spend a ton of time writing documentation, example programs, tools, and useful libraries.
+That gets you into the very distinct world of programming language *popularity*.
+Expect to spend a ton of time writing documentation, example programs, tools, and useful libraries.
 The field is crowded with languages vying for users.
 To thrive in that space you'll have to put on your marketing hat and *sell*.
 Not everyone enjoys that kind of